 5063 Trumbull Ave., Suite 2, Woodbridge

 Joining the suddenly popular block in Woodbridge is Lucki’s Cheesecakes.
 Owner Rhonda Crenshaw Morris will soon become a neighborhood favorite, serving up crazy cheesecake flavors such as Superman and banana pudding.

 Madcap Coffee Company (Spring 2019)

 1001 Woodward Ave., Downtown

-Grand Rapids-based coffee company, Madcap is opening their first Detroit location.
+Grand Rapids-based coffee company Madcap opened their first Detroit location.
 Able to offer their own roasts, the company is hoping to be a place for more than just a great cup of coffee, but a place where connections are formed.
 Brewing small batch coffee since 2008, Madcap has cultivated a cult following and also sells a lot of cool coffee-oriented merchandise to fans.

 Grandma Bob’s (Spring 2019)

 2135 Michigan Ave., Corktown

-Offering artisanal, Detroit-style pizzas in Corktown, Grandma Bob’s (formerly called White Star Pizza) will also serve vegan-friendly and gluten-free options and other fun, tasty pies.
+Offering artisanal, Detroit-style pizzas in Corktown, Grandma Bob’s (formerly called White Star Pizza) creates vegan-friendly, gluten-free and other fun, tasty pies.
 With its friendly take on the local “pizza joint,” Grandma Bob’s also features a menu of local craft beers and ciders.

 Destination 1905 (Spring 2019)

 8130 Kercheval Ave., West Village

 Destination 1905 bills itself as a neighborhood bar with international flavor, joining Detroit’s beloved West Village, where it’s already a favorite.
 This bar serves classics like mojitos and martinis.
-Check out their happy hour with complementary popcorn.
+Check out their happy hour with complimentary popcorn.

 Barter (Spring 2019)